royalboe/KodeKloud_Engineering_projects/docker-tasks/18-deploy-an-app-on-docker-container'/17-resolve-docker-compose-issues/README.md

 For web service:

 a.
-Container name must be php_web.
+Container name must be php_blog.

 b.
 Use image php with any apache tag.
 Check here for more details.

 c.
-Map php_web container's port 80 with host port 6000
+Map php_blog container's port 80 with host port 6100

 d.
-Map php_web container's /var/www/html volume with host volume /var/www/html.
+Map php_blog container's /var/www/html volume with host volume /var/www/html.

 For DB service:

 a.
-Container name must be mysql_web.
+Container name must be mysql_blog.

 b.
 Use image mariadb with any tag (preferably latest).
 Check here for more details.

 c.
-Map mysql_web container's port 3306 with host port 3306
+Map mysql_blog container's port 3306 with host port 3306

 d.
-Map mysql_web container's /var/lib/mysql volume with host volume /var/lib/mysql.
+Map mysql_blog container's /var/lib/mysql volume with host volume /var/lib/mysql.

 e.
 Set MYSQL_DATABASE=database_web and use any custom user ( except root ) with some complex password for DB connections.